Our goal is simple, to educate, inspire and nurture the next generation!

-Run by our workshop ranger, we follow LNF guidelines and adapt to topics provided by Hamilton's, Corner Stones and the Leonardo effect, whilst also fulfilling the most recent Welsh Assembly Government guidelines issued in 2015.
+Run by our workshop rangers Catherine and Elaine, we follow LNF guidelines and adapt to topics provided by Hamilton's, Corner Stones and the Leonardo effect, whilst also fulfilling the most recent Welsh Assembly Government guidelines issued in 2015.

 Pugh's Woodland Lodge accommodates a maximum of 30 children at a time across all age groups and offers hand-washing facilities and space for the children to eat their packed lunch.
 The visit is usually two hours and costs £5 per child however we can adapt the structure of the workshop according to your requirements, all you have to do is give us a ring on 02920848000 to discuss.

 As part of fulfilling our overall aims for schools, we also offer the opportunity to use the Woodland Lodge for 'Nurture' sessions for children with specific needs and learning difficulties.
 It's a chance to bring these children into a relaxed non-academic setting for some creative input and TLC, catering to their individual abilities to promote well being physically and mentally with a sense of achievement on a very personal level.

 The product of a child's creative activity and experience with us could also evidence progression and understanding on an academic level, which, can be used as a sign of personal growth when reviewed academically by the school, local educational authority or other bodies.